SERVERLESS VS SELF-HOSTED 2026: MEDIA STORAGE COSTS COMPARED (S3 VS R2 VS B2)

 Media Storage Serverless Cost Comparison: The Hidden Budget Killer

 Storage is where serverless costs quietly explode.
-I’ve seen teams budget $500/month for compute and wake up to a $4,000 bill because nobody tracked egress fees.
+Egress fees are the primary culprit — teams budget $500/month for compute only to discover a $4,000 bill driven by data transfer costs.
 Here’s the real breakdown across the major providers:

 Object Storage Pricing at a Glance